-246 From time to time, the discovery of a cryptographic weakness, constraints imposed by dependent technologies, or advances in the technologies that support cryptanalysis make it necessary to replace a legacy cryptographic algorithm.
-Most algorithms on which we depend are

-- used worldwide in components of many different communications, processing, and storagesystems.
-While some components of some systems tend to be replaced by improved - components on a relatively frequent basis (e.g., cell phones), other components are expected to - remain in place for a decade or more (e.g., components in electricity generation and distribution - systems).
-Communications interoperability and records archiving requirements introduce - additional constraints on system components.
-As a general rule, cryptographic algorithms - cannot be replaced until all components of a system are prepared to process the replacement. - 256 Updates to protocols, schemes, and infrastructures must often be implemented when - introducing new cryptographic algorithms.
-Consequently, algorithm replacement can beextremely disruptive and often takes decades to complete. - 259 Continued progress in the development of quantum computing, a technology required to260 support cryptanalysis using Shor's algorithm, foreshadows a particularly disruptive - 261 cryptographic transition.
-All widely used public-key cryptographic algorithms are vulnerable to attacks based on Shor's algorithm, but the algorithm depends upon operations that can only be
+From time to time, the discovery of a cryptographic weakness, constraints imposed by dependent technologies, or advances in the technologies that support cryptanalysis make it necessary to replace a legacy cryptographic algorithm.
+Most algorithms on which we depend are used worldwide in components of many different communications, processing, and storage systems.
+While some components of some systems tend to be replaced by improved components on a relatively frequent basis, other components are expected to remain in place for a decade or more (e.g., components in electricity generation and distribution systems).
+Communications interoperability and records archiving requirements introduce additional constraints on system components.
+As a general rule, cryptographic algorithms cannot be replaced until all components of a system are prepared to process the replacement.
+Updates to protocols, schemes, and infrastructures must often be implemented when introducing new cryptographic algorithms.
+Consequently, algorithm replacement can be extremely disruptive and often takes decades to complete.

-- 263 achieved by a large-scale quantum computer.
-Practical quantum computing, when available to - cyber adversaries, will break the security of nearly all modern public-key cryptographic systems. - 265 Consequently, all secret symmetric keys and private asymmetric keys that are now protected - using current public-key algorithms and the information protected under those keys will be subject to exposure.
+Continued progress in the development of quantum computing, a technology required to support cryptanalysis using Shor's algorithm, foreshadows a particularly disruptive cryptographic transition.
+All widely used public-key cryptographic algorithms are vulnerable to attacks based on Shor's algorithm, but the algorithm depends upon operations that can only be achieved by a large-scale quantum computer.
+Practical quantum computing, when available to cyber adversaries, will break the security of nearly all modern public-key cryptographic systems.

+Consequently, all secret symmetric keys and private asymmetric keys that are now protected using current public-key algorithms and the information protected under those keys will be subject to exposure.
 This includes all recorded communications and other stored information protected by those public-key algorithms.
-Any information still considered to be private or - 269 otherwise sensitive will be vulnerable to exposure.
-The same is true with respect to an - 270 undetected modification of the information. - 271 Once exploitation of Shor's algorithm becomes practical, protecting stored keys and data will - 272 require re-encrypting them with a quantum-resistant algorithm and deleting or physically - 273 securing "old" copies (e.g., backups).
-Integrity and sources of information will become unreliable - 274 unless they are processed or encapsulated (e.g., re-signed or timestamped) using a mechanism
+Any information still considered to be private or otherwise sensitive will be vulnerable to exposure.
+The same is true with respect to an undetected modification of the information.

+Once exploitation of Shor's algorithm becomes practical, protecting stored keys and data will require re-encrypting them with a quantum-resistant algorithm and deleting or physically securing "old" copies (e.g., backups).
+Integrity and sources of information will become unreliable unless they are processed or encapsulated (e.g., re-signed or timestamped) using a mechanism that is not vulnerable to quantum computing-based attacks.
+Nothing can be done to protect the confidentiality of encrypted material that was stored by an adversary before re-processing.

-- that is not vulnerable to quantum computing-based attacks.
-Nothing can be done to protect the - confidentiality of encrypted material that was stored by an adversary before re-processing. - We refer to algorithms that are vulnerable to exploitation by quantum computing mechanismsas quantum-vulnerable.
+We refer to algorithms that are vulnerable to exploitation by quantum computing mechanisms as quantum-vulnerable.

-279 2 DEMONSTRATION SCENARIOS
+2 DEMONSTRATION SCENARIOS

-- 280 The quantum-safe cryptography discovery project will demonstrate tools for discovery of - 281 quantum-vulnerable cryptographic code or dependencies on such code for several - 282 implementation scenarios.
-Each of the scenarios involves discovery of quantum-vulnerable - cryptographic code or dependencies on quantum-vulnerable cryptographic code.
-Each scenario also addresses some aspect of prioritization for replacement of quantum-vulnerable - 285 cryptographic code or elimination of dependencies on quantum-vulnerable cryptographic code. - Finally, the scenarios address aspects of remediating deficiencies based on security controldependence on quantum-vulnerable cryptography.
+The quantum-safe cryptography discovery project will demonstrate tools for discovery of quantum-vulnerable cryptographic code or dependencies on such code for several implementation scenarios.
+Each of the scenarios involves discovery of quantum-vulnerable cryptographic code or dependencies on quantum-vulnerable cryptographic code.
+Each scenario also addresses some aspect of prioritization for replacement of quantum-vulnerable cryptographic code or elimination of dependencies on quantum-vulnerable cryptographic code.
+Finally, the scenarios address aspects of remediating deficiencies based on security control dependence on quantum-vulnerable cryptography.

-288 Scenario 1: FIPS-140 validated hardware and software modules that employ quantum-289 vulnerable public-key cryptography
+Scenario 1: FIPS-140 validated hardware and software modules that employ quantumvulnerable public-key cryptography